robertdebock/ansible-role-nginx/README.md

 Dependencies
 ------------

-- robertdebock.ansible-role-epel
+- robertdebock.epel

-Download the dependencies by issueing this command:
+Download the dependencies by issuing this command:
 ```
 ansible-galaxy install --role-file requirements.yml
 ```